simran1658/Real-Time-Emotion-Detection-System/README.md

 - 😊 Multiple emotion classes (Happy, Sad, Angry, Neutral, etc.)
 - 🌐 Clean, responsive, and user-friendly interface
 - ⚡ Fast and efficient processing
-- 🚀 Easy to set up and deploy on Render or Heroku

 ---